Early teal hunting is starting soon. Are you ready?

 When is early teal season?

-This is going to depend greatly on where you live.
+This is going to depend greatly on where you live in North America.
 It's not a hard and fast rule, but in general, you'll find the early seasons usually start earlier the farther north you live.
-For instance, here in my home state of Michigan, the 2019 season begins on September 1 and runs through the 16th.
+For instance, here in my home state of Michigan, the DNR has set the season to begin on September 1 and run through the 16th.
 Iowa's season runs the same length of time.
-But in Texas, the season begins September 14 and runs through the 29th.
+But in Texas, the season begins September 11 and runs through the 27th.

 These are short hunting seasons, but in some states, they are shorter than others.
 Kentucky waterfowlers only have eight days, from September 21-29 in 2019.
 Wisconsin is similar, their season runs September 1-9.
 You really need to make the most of the time you are given because it's a long wait till the next season starts!